START TODAY! | 7 DAY FREE TRIAL

 • Sedentary lifestyle: even if you exercise a few times a week, you may be sitting a majority of the remaining hours leading to an overall sedentary lifestyle

-• Vegetable oils: this one is a little more complicated as it is not specifically the vegetable oils causing inflammation.
-However, scientists believe that when you consume larger amount of vegetable oils, it creates an imbalance in the omega-6 and omega-3 fatty acid ratios.
-This imbalance is believed to cause inflammation.
+• Vegetable oils: scientists believe that when you consume larger amount of vegetable oils, it creates an imbalance in the omega-6 and omega-3 fatty acid ratios.
+This is one reason those oils can cause inflammation.
 (Want to know more about these fatty acids?
 Read this.)

 • Unmanaged stress: you probably don’t need another article on the importance of self-care, but even from a chronic inflammation standpoint it is super important to take care of yourself and find ways to de-stress